Money Expert > Car Insurance > No claims discount protection

 Insuring your no claims discount on your car insurance plan might sound absurd, but it can actually make quite good financial sense.
 In this guide, we'll explain exactly how no claims discount protection works, and help you decide whether it's a good fit for you.

-A no claims discount (NCD), particularly one built up over five years or more, can give you significant cost reductions on your car insurance premium.
-But if you make a claim, some or even all of those years of bonus and savings evaporate, just like that.
-How many years you lose varies dramatically between insurers, so look out for this in your car insurance comparison.
-See our full guide on no claims discounts for more details.
+A no-claims discount (NCD), particularly one built up over five years or more, can give you significant cost reductions on your car insurance premium.
+However, if you do have to make a claim, some or even all of those years of bonus and savings could be lost, just like that.
+How many years you lose varies dramatically between insurers, so look out for this when comparing car insurance.

 No-claims discount protection is a car insurance add-on which enables you to make a certain number of claims within a set period without affecting your discount.
 Some providers will require you to have a minimum number of years' worth of NCD in order to purchase protection.